whlapinel/personal-budget-app/progress-log.md

+## 4/20/24
+- Resumed work on this yesterday.
+Spent a lot of hours containerizing the app.
+FINALLY was able to run containers of the backend and frontend (separately).
+Still using the local mariadb server so next steps include pulling a mariadb image and mounting a volume for data persistence, then using docker-compose to create a multi-container application.
+Then I can finally deploy with (hopefully) relative ease compared with installing all the dependencies manually on the droplet.
+WOW I really struggled with that one.
+I probably should have done some really basic examples first.
+That's what impatience gets you.

+the thing I was missing from my "docker run" command that if I had learned earlier would have saved me a lot of time...

+--network="host"

 ## 3/29/24
 - This morning I was rethinking this again, the topic of whether to eliminate the time component of 'assignments'.
 I realized my difficulty was stemming from how I was recording assignments.
 There should only be one assignment for each category and month, but I didn't put that constraint on the table nor did I realize it would be necessary.
 If I put that constraint on, where there's a single row and only one row for each category for each month containing the balance or 'assigned amount', it becomes conceptually easier to understand how everything fits together.
 I think I'll retain the time component and revise the assignments table, calling it the monthly_budget table instead.